-Chapel Hill, N.C. –Yesterday, a federal court agreed with conservation groups represented by the Southern Environmental Law Center and ordered that industrial hog producer Murphy-Brown comply with a 2006 agreement to clean up groundwater contamination at several hog facilities owned by the company in eastern North Carolina.
-The Southern Environmental Law Center represents Waterkeeper Alliance and Sound Rivers in the case.
+Yesterday, a federal court agreed with conservation groups represented by SELC and ordered industrial hog producer Murphy-Brown to comply with a 2006 agreement to clean up groundwater contamination at several hog facilities owned by the company in eastern North Carolina.
+SELC represents Waterkeeper Alliance and Sound Rivers in the case.

-Murphy-Brown, a subsidiary of Smithfield Foods, Inc., the largest pork producer in the world, entered into the consent decree with Waterkeeper Alliance and Sound Rivers, Inc. (then Neuse Riverkeeper Foundation) to resolve legal challenges alleging violations of federal environmental laws by its industrial hog facilities.
+Murphy-Brown, a subsidiary of the largest pork producer in the world, Smithfield Foods, entered into the agreement with Waterkeeper Alliance and Sound Rivers to resolve legal challenges alleging violations of federal environmental laws at its industrial hog facilities.

-“In a victory for clean water, this federal court decision requires Murphy-Brown to make good on its promises to clean up pollution at its hog facilities in eastern North Carolina,” said Geoff Gisler, senior attorney with the Southern Environmental Law Center.
-“Now the corporation must allow an independent groundwater expert onto 11 of its industrial facilities to determine the severity of groundwater pollution and develop a plan to fix the problems.”
+“In a victory for clean water, this federal court decision requires Murphy-Brown to make good on its promises to clean up pollution at its hog facilities in eastern North Carolina,” said Senior Attorney Geoff Gisler.
+“Finally we can start to determine the severity of the pollution and figure out a plan to fix the problems.”

-Under the terms of the decree, an independent groundwater expert chosen by the parties evaluated swine facilities in eastern North Carolina owned and operated by Murphy-Brown for potential contamination of groundwater by swine waste.
-That review identified the 11 facilities with demonstrated nitrate groundwater contamination or waste lagoon problems in Bladen, Columbus, Duplin, Pitt, Sampson and Scotland counties.
+Under the terms of the decree, an independent groundwater expert chosen by the parties evaluated Murphy-Brown swine facilities in eastern North Carolina for potential contamination of groundwater by swine waste.
+That review identified the 11 facilities with demonstrated nitrate groundwater contamination or waste lagoon problems in Bladen, Columbus, Duplin, Pitt, Sampson, and Scotland counties.
 As part of the review, the expert concluded additional groundwater sampling is needed to ensure that groundwater contamination at each site is cleaned up.